jcs/sdorfehs/README.md

 sdorfehs enables a configurable gap (with `set gap`) between frames by default to look a bit nicer on larger displays.

+### Secure Remote Control

+sdorfehs's `-c` command line option uses a more secure IPC mechanism than Ratpoison for sending commands to a running sdorfehs process, such as a script controlling sdorfehs and restore a particular layout.

+Ratpoison's IPC only requires that a process create a new X11 window and set an Atom on it, which the parent Ratpoison process reads and executes the value of that Atom.
+An unprivileged application that only has an X11 connection (say a sandboxed Firefox child process) could set the `RP_COMMAND_REQUEST` Atom property on its existing window with a value of `0exec something` to cause Ratpoison to read it and execute that shell command as the user id running Ratpoison.

+sdorfehs's IPC mechanism switches to a Unix socket in the `~/.config/sdorfehs` directory which ensures the requesting process has the ability to make socket connections and can write to that path.

 ## Tips